Email:

 Chapter 3.
 Connecting Magic Circuit

-In earlier prototypes, I relied on shape cues to help players associate components and identify where they should be placed.
-However, playtesting showed that this alone was not sufficient.
+In early prototypes, I relied primarily on shape cues to help users associate components and determine valid placements.
+However, playtesting revealed that this approach did not provide enough clarity for first-time users to understand the system’s logic.

 Chapter 4.
 Brewing Potion